isomerpages/moe-acjc/index.md

       id: infopic
       image: /images/FOR 2024/FOR_Thank.jpg
       alt: Image alt text
+      description: Thank you to all for your support for this event.
+We look forward to your continued support for Fun-O-Rama XXVII in 2026.
+Thank you and God Bless.
   - infopic:
       title: Congratulations!
       description: to CCA groups at the National School Games and Singapore Youth